c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 Optional parameters:

-    bno = BNO08X_I2C(i2c0, address=0x4b, reset_pin=Pin(12), int_pin=Pin(13), wake_pin=Pin(???), debug=False)
+    bno = BNO08X_I2C(i2c0, address=0x4b, reset_pin=Pin(12), int_pin=Pin(13), wake_pin=Pin(21), debug=False)

 Required by SPI
-- reset_pin : required to enable sensor hard reset (Pin object, not number).
+- reset_pin : Needed by SPI to operate correctly.
+This is also used to enable sensor hard reset (Pin object, not number).
 If not defined, a soft reset is used.
-- int_pin : required to synchronize sensor time with host to enable microsecond accuracy timestamps.
+- int_pin : Needed by SPI to operate correctly.
+Also used to synchronize sensor time with host to enable microsecond accuracy timestamps.
 Define a Pin object.
 Not required if only 200-millisecond host-based timestamps are adequate, or if timestamps are not required.
-- int_pin : required to synchronize sensor time with host to enable microsecond accuracy timestamps.
-Define a Pin object.
-Not required if only 200-millisecond host-based timestamps are adequate, or if timestamps are not required.
+- wake_pin : Needed by SPI to operate correctly.

 Optional
 - debug : print very detailed logs, mainly for debugging driver.